Hidden ferromagnetism of centrosymmetric antiferromagnets: Generalized Bloch Theorem

 \begin{widetext}

 and

 \end{widetext}

-Thus, in the local coordinate frame, not only the regular transfer integrals, but also two components of the SO interaction appear to be periodic on the lattice specified by the translations ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$, and transforming the sublattices $1$ and $2$ to each other.
-The third ($z$) component of the SO interactions is not periodic on this minimal lattice and would generally require to use the two-sublattice unit cell specified by ${\bf T}_{1}$, ${\bf T}_{2}$, and ${\bf T}_{3}$.
-However, for the weak ferromagnets, at least one component of the SO interaction should have the same sign in all the bonds around each magnetic site and, therefore, can be eliminated~\cite{Shekhtman,arXiv2025,Kaplan}.
+Thus, in the local coordinate frame, not only regular transfer integrals, but also two components of the SO interaction appear to be periodic on the lattice specified by the translations ${\bf t}_{1}$, ${\bf t}_{2}$, and ${\bf t}_{3}$, and transforming the sublattices $1$ and $2$ to each other.
+The third ($z$) component of the SO interactions is not periodic on this compact lattice and would generally require to use the two-sublattice unit cell specified by ${\bf T}_{1}$, ${\bf T}_{2}$, and ${\bf T}_{3}$.
+However, for the weak ferromagnets, at least one component of the SO interaction should have the same sign in all the bonds around each magnetic site and, therefore, can be eliminated via a unitary transformation on one of the sublattices~\cite{Shekhtman,arXiv2025,Kaplan}.
 By properly specifying the quantization axis, this component can be always chosen as $z$.
-The elimination procedure is valid to the first order in the SO coupling and its details are explained in Appendix~\ref{sec:SOC}.
+The elimination procedure, which is valid to first order in the SO coupling, is explained in Appendix~\ref{sec:SOC}.
 In some systems, like RuO$_2$ and La$_2$CuO$_4$, having, respectively, $P4_{2}/mnm$ and $Bmab$ symmetry, the $z$ components of the SO coupling is equal to zero and, therefore, no elimination is required.
-For comparison, the sign-alternating components of the SO coupling do not contribute to the weak ferromagnetism and cannot be eliminated simultaneously in all the bonds~\cite{arXiv2025}.
+At the same time, $y$ component of the SO coupling in La$_2$CuO$_4$, which is responsible for the weak ferromagnetism along $z$, should be eliminated.
+On the other hand, the sign-alternating components of the SO coupling do not contribute to the weak ferromagnetism and cannot be eliminated simultaneously in all the bonds~\cite{arXiv2025}.

 For the transfer integrals operating within the sublattices, the transformation to the local coordinate frame is given by